Rawangamall/RealTime-chat/README.md

 ### User Status

-- **Online/Offline Status:** Display the current online or offline status of users within the chat.
+- **Online/Offline Status:** Display the current online or offline status of users.
 - **Notification System:** Users receive notifications for new messages.

 ### File Sharing